-- 7.03 Identify the extent of adult illiteracy through 2010 census data and the Va County Adult Literacy Group.
+- 1) Employer training programs, especially those businesses in close proximity to Rio Communities. - 7.03 Identify the extent of adult illiteracy through 2010 census data and the Valencia County Adult Literacy Group.
 Establishing a program, as needed. - 1) Develop education programs for all ages through City Hall. - 7.04 Research availability of federal, state and private funds that promote various educational opportunities for young or old; work-related or continuing education. - 7.05 Establish a Library Development Committee with the goal to create a pleasant and modern library system that has a wide-range of materials available for all ages.
 Explore availability of grants as funding sources. - 7.06 Expand influence through closer relationship with local School Board Member.